MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-gdpr-export-dsr.md

 ---

-# Executing Export DSRs against PowerApps Customer Data
+# Responding to Export Data Subject Rights (DSR) Requests for PowerApps Customer Data

 The “right of data portability” allows a data subject to request a copy of their personal data in an electronic format (that’s a “structured, commonly used, machine read-able and interoperable format”) that may be transmitted to another data controller:

 1. Website access: [PowerApps maker portal](https://web.powerapps.com), [PowerApps Admin Center](https://admin.powerapps.com/), and [Office 365 Service Trust Portal](https://servicetrust.microsoft.com/)

 2. PowerShell access: PowerApps cmdlets ([Maker cmdlets](https://go.microsoft.com/fwlink/?linkid=871448) , [Admin cmdlets](https://go.microsoft.com/fwlink/?linkid=871804)) and [On-premise gateway cmdlets](https://go.microsoft.com/fwlink/?linkid=872238)

-Below is a summary of the types of customer data that can be stored by PowerApps for a specific user and which experiences you can use to find and export it.
+Below is a summary of the types of personal data that can be stored by PowerApps for a specific user and which experiences you can use to find and export it.

 Resources containing personal data | Website access |	PowerShell access
 --- | --- | --